Eschatologue/CM_wiki/docs/spells/1st-level.md

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the maximum weight of objects that you can target with this spell increases by 5 pounds, and the damage increases by 1d8, for each slot level above 1st.

 ### Cause Fear
-*1st-level necromancy*
+*1st-level Necromancy*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 60 feet
 **Components:** V
 **Duration:** Concentration, up to 1 minute

 You awaken the sense of mortality in one creature you can see within range.
 A construct or an undead is immune to this effect.
-The target must succeed on a Wisdom Saving Throw or become frightened of you until the spell ends.
-The frightened target can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.
+The target must succeed on a Wisdom :d20-save: **Saving Throw** or become frightened of you until the spell ends.
+The frightened target can repeat the :d20-save: **Saving Throw** at the end of each of its turns, ending the effect on itself on a success.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, you can target one additional creature for each slot level above 1st.
 The creatures must be within 30 feet of each other when you target them.

 ### Ceremony
-*1st-level abjuration (ritual)*
+*1st-level Abjuration (ritual)*

 **Casting Time:** 1 hour
 **Range:** Touch